 Almond milk is very simple to make, but if you want it now it’s a bit late.
 You start it the night before, by placing the almonds in a bowl of cold water to soak overnight.

 This hydrates the almonds as much as possible, and makes the blending easier.

-The following morning (or day), transfer the soaked almonds in a blender, and add some of the water from the bowl.
+The following morning (or day), transfer the soaked almonds to a blender, and add some of the water from the bowl.
 Add salt and any other flavorings.

 Blend the almond and water with a few pulses, then let it blend continuously.
-Depending on your blender it make take anywhere from a minute to three.
+Depending on your blender it may take anywhere from a minute to three.

 See if you like the thickness.
 It’s most likely way too thick now, so feel free to add more water to thin it out.
 Add little by little until you’re happy with how thick it is.